cotab-org/cotab/README.md

 - No telemetry or usage data is ever sent
 - User code or input is never shared with third parties
 - No personal information is collected or stored
 - This project is open-source, and all source code is available on GitHub
+- Note: When installing llama.cpp, it communicates with its repository.

 With this policy, you can use Cotab with complete confidence.